Creighton4Good/BlueJay-Bites/docs/backend-design.md

 - Allows navigating object references in repository queries (e.g., `findByCreatedBy_Id(Integer userId)`)
 - Aligns with proper JPA practices and database design feedback

+### @ManyToMany

+- Post has a `post_dietary_options` junction table, as many events can have the same dietary option, and many dietary options can apply to one event
+- This same structure could be used to support a `user_dietary_preferences` junction table, as many dietary preferences can apply to a specific user, and many users can apply to a specific dietary preference

 ### Pickup window over single expiration time

 Posts use `availableFrom` and `availableUntil` instead of a single `expirationTime`.
 Users need to know when to show up, not just when food runs out.
 This gives organizers explicit control over the pickup window.